Tedatioxetine: Clinical development

 Tedatioxetine was discovered by Lundbeck and entered a partnership with Takeda Pharmaceutical Company in 2007, alongside the more advanced candidate vortioxetine.
 By 2009, tedatioxetine had progressed to Phase II clinical trials for MDD, demonstrating promising efficacy and safety in preliminary studies.
 However, Lundbeck and Takeda prioritized vortioxetine, which gained regulatory approval, leading to tedatioxetine’s removal from Lundbeck’s pipeline by August 2013.
 On 10 May 2016, all development was officially discontinued.

 A Chinese patent (WO 2009109541) indicates interest in tedatioxetine’s synthesis outside Lundbeck, suggesting potential for further research, though no active development has been reported.
 The discontinuation reflects the competitive MDD market, with patent expiries for drugs like Cymbalta and Abilify and the launch of vortioxetine in 2014.

 Synthesis

 Tedatioxetine’s synthesis, as described in patents (WO 2003/029232, WO 2009109541), involves challenges with low yield and purification difficulties.
 Early methods required hazardous reagents like butyl lithium and low-temperature reactions, limiting industrial scalability.
-Improved routes replaced benzyl with Boc-protecting groups and used trifluoroacetic acid (TFA) and triethylsilane for dehydroxylation, but high-cost starting materials (e.g., 2-bromobenzene, palladium catalysts) and safety concerns persisted.
+Improved routes replaced benzyl with Boc-protecting groups and used trifluoroacetic acid (TFA) and triethylsilane for dehydroxylation, but high-cost starting materials (e.g., 2-bromoiodobenzene, palladium catalysts) and safety concerns persisted.